Healthy Banana Oatmeal Muffins are made with whole grains, yogurt and natural sweetener. They’re soft, moist and perfect for snacking on the go!

 - Let muffins cool for about 5 minutes and enjoy!

 - Flour.
-Do not use all purpose flour or coconut flour.
-White whole wheat flour or wheat pastry flour may work.
-If you would like to use almond flour, check out my almond flour banana muffins.
+Do not use almond flour or coconut flour.
+White whole wheat flour or whole wheat pastry flour may work.

 - Liquid sweetener: Not dry sweetener like sugar please.
 You have to keep dry to wet ingredients ratio.